 - All Lesbians Want Kids: Side-character lesbian friends of Nate decide to have a baby, using Nate's sperm.

 - Camp Gay: Soiree and Nate's best friend, both of whom advocate wild, feminine behavior and sleeping around.

-- Cast Full of Gay: Pretty much everyone except for the occasional family relation of a cast member.
+- Cast Full of Gay: Pretty much everyone is LGBT+ except for the occasional family relation of a cast member.
 It's kind of the point of the strip.

-- Fanservice: If buff gay hunks are your thing, this strip was made for you.
+- Fanservice: Buff gay hunks star in this strip.
 Virtually every background character in every scene will be chiseled to hell, with lantern jaws, huge biceps and pecs, a V-shaped torso leading into a tiny waist and a bubble-butt.
 Sky of the main cast is the embodiment of this (his nipples stick through his shirt).